Home Page

 Raising Money

 Ashton Gate, the home of Bristol City F.C. was the venue for a successful 'bucket collection'.
-The football fans were generous with their donations and to round off the day nicely, Bristol City won their match!.
+The football fans were generous with their donations and to round off the day nicely Bristol City won their match!.

 Pictured Right: Sunshine Hospital Radio presenters with friends outside the Bristol City Gift shop.